-5.12.5.5 Co-located Storage Resources
+5.12.5.5 Co-located and Hybrid Storage Resources

-Generators that are Co-located Storage Resources must each, individually, comply with the requirements of Section 5.12.5.1 of this Services Tariff.
-Generators that are Co-located Storage Resources must submit outage data or other operational information in accordance with ISO Procedures that will allow the ISO to validate the CSR Scheduling Limits associated with the Co-located Storage Resources.
+Generators that participate as Co-located Storage Resources or Hybrid Storage Resources must each, individually, comply with the requirements of Section 5.12.5.1 of this Services Tariff.
+Generators that participate as Co-located Storage Resources must submit outage data or other operational information in accordance with ISO Procedures that will allow the ISO to validate the CSR Scheduling Limits associated with the Co-located Storage Resources.
 CSR Scheduling Limits will be incorporated into each CSR Generator's UCAP calculation (see Services Tariff Section 5.12.6.2).